Abu-Sesay/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a script that adds excutable permission to the owner, the group owner and other users.
+Write a script that set all the permissions only for other users.